odin-detector/odin-data/frameProcessor/README.md

 ### Plugins

-Additional plugins can be loaded into the filewriter dynamically during runtime by sending the appropriate IpcMessage to the configuration channel of the filewriter.
+Additional plugins can be loaded into the FrameProcessor dynamically during runtime by sending the appropriate IpcMessage to the configuration channel of the FrameProcessor.
 Once loaded plugins can be placed within an existing chain or added to a new branch.
 An example IpcMessage used to load the HDF5 writer plugin is presented below.

 ```json
 {